tsubasa-0283/freemarket_sample_62c/README.md

 - has_many :transactions, dependent: :destroy
 - belongs_to :user
 - belongs_to :condition
-- has_many :category_items, dependent: :destroy
-- has_many :categorys, through: :category_items
+- has_many :categorys, through: :category
 - belongs_to :delivery_day
 - has_many :images, dependent: :destroy
 - belongs_to :brand
 - belongs_to :postage
 - belongs_to :size
-- belongs_to :item_comments
+- has_many :item_comments
 - belongs_to :item_state